Chillington Iron Works

 The Chillington Iron Works opened in 1822.
 Foster, Rastrick and Company in Stourbridge played a role in equipping the works.

+Tramway

 An extensive gauge tramway connected the ironworks with the Birmingham canal at Chillington Wharf, but had disappeared by the turn of the century.
 Steam locomotives from John Smith Village Foundry at Coven, were purchased for use on the line.